jrowellfx/vfxTdUtils/README.md

 ### Some backstory.

-In the early days, VFX-artists were often given the title of "Technical Director", whether lighting, compositing, rigging characters, creating particle-simulations, render-wrangling, etc., or most likely all of the above.
+In the early days VFX-artists were often given the title of "Technical Director", whether lighting, compositing, rigging characters, creating particle-simulations, render-wrangling, etc., or most likely all of the above.